August and the school year is about to start!

 - The College Board has “home pages” for each course with links to past exams and other good information.
 AB Home Page and BC Home Page.

-- Another good reference is Ted Gott’s free-response question index and his multiple-choice question index.
-The indices reference all the released free-response and multiple-choice questions.
+- Another good reference is Ted Gott’s free-response question index and his MC unsecure Index by topic 1998 to 2018 The indices reference all the released free-response and multiple-choice questions.
 They are Excel spreadsheets.
 Each question is referenced to its Key Idea, LO and EK and includes a direct link to the text of the question.
 Click on the drop-down arrow at the top of each column and choose questions exactly on the EK you want to see.
 Ted plans to update this after the new multiple-choice questions are released.
 I will let you know when and where it is available.
 Thank you again, Ted!

 - I have an index of a different sort.
 It lists the ten Type Problems and which question, multiple-choice and free-response, that are of each type.
 You can find it here.
 This will be updated when the 2018 exams become available.